menandmice/micetro_docs/guides/user-manual/console/console_create_master_dns_zone.rst

 .. _console-create-master-dns-zone:

-Master Zone (Management Console, deprecated)
+Master Zone (Management Console, obsolete)
 --------------------------------------------

 This procedure is the fastest way to add a new blank (i.e., empty) zone.
 If you want to duplicate an existing zone, you should use the :guilabel:`Duplicate` command instead.